trpc/trpc/www/docs/nextjs/introduction.md

 // Base router and procedure helpers export const router = t.router;
-export const baseProcedure = t.procedure;
+export const publicProcedure = t.procedure;

 // If you have authentication you can create protected procedures
 // NOTE: Below is just an example